AHM-Saiful-Islam/Rent-Data-Analysis/README.md

 # Rent-Data-Analysis
-Data Analysis project on apartment rent prediction in India.
+Data Analysis project on apartment rent prediction.
+Data is from six cities in India.